Markeith Ambles

-Markeith Ambles (born November 26, 1991) is an American professional gridiron football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
+Markeith Ambles (born November 26, 1991) is an American professional football wide receiver.
 He played college football at Houston.
-He has also been a member of the Calgary Stampeders.

 College career

 Ambles began his college career at USC in 2010.
 He was suspended in October 2010 due to late arrivals to team functions.
 After being dismissed from the team in November, he rejoined the team in January 2011.
 Ambles withdrew from USC in August 2011 after being declared academically ineligible.
 After spending the 2012 season with Arizona Western College, he transferred to Houston in April 2013.
 Ambles played for Houston in 2013 and 2014.

 Professional career

-Toronto Argonauts
+Toronto Argonauts (first stint)

 In May 2016, Ambles signed with the Toronto Argonauts.
 He was released by the club as part of the team's final cuts before the start of the season.

-Calgary Stampeders
+Calgary Stampeders (first stint)

 Ambles signed with the Calgary Stampeders on March 15, 2018.
 He was promoted to the active roster in September 2018.
 Ambles caught 28 passes for 306 yards with four touchdowns in eight games in the 2018 season before being injured just before the 106th Grey Cup which the Stamps went on to win.
 In his second season with the Stampeders Ambles caught 35 passes for 407 yards in nine games.
 He suffered an ankle injury in late September 2019 which caused him to miss the remainder of the season.
 He re-signed with the Stampeders on December 30, 2020.
 However, the 2020 CFL season was cancelled and he did not play that year.
 In 2021, he played in all 14 regular season games where he had 54 receptions for 686 yards and three touchdowns.
 He became a free agent upon the expiry of his contract on February 8, 2022.